 December Is Impaired Driving Prevention Month

-~ DHSMV and partners committed to preventing impaired driving on Florida’s roadways ~
+~ FLHSMV and partners committed to preventing impaired driving on Florida’s roadways ~

-TALLAHASSEE, Fla. – As part of the Florida Department of Highway Safety and Motor Vehicles’ (DHSMV) Holiday Travel campaign, throughout December, the DHSMV will focus on preventing impaired driving on Florida’s roadways.
+TALLAHASSEE, Fla. – As part of the Florida Department of Highway Safety and Motor Vehicles’ (FLHSMV) Holiday Travel campaign, throughout December, the FLHSMV will focus on preventing impaired driving on Florida’s roadways.
 Across the state, the Florida Highway Patrol (FHP) will be educating motorists on the dangers of impaired driving while aggressively patrolling the state’s roadways to ensure everyone makes it to their destination safely.

-“The DHSMV is committed to ensuring safety on Florida’s roads through education and awareness,” said DHSMV Executive Director Terry L. Rhodes.
+“The FLHSMV is committed to ensuring safety on Florida’s roads through education and awareness,” said FLHSMV Executive Director Terry L. Rhodes.
 “There is absolutely no excuse for driving under the influence of alcohol or drugs and endangering others on the roadways.
 Motorists must always drive sober to help ensure everyone is able to Arrive Alive.”

 “The Florida Highway Patrol would like to remind everyone that driving under the influence is never acceptable,” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
 “Troopers will continue to diligently enforce Florida’s laws related to impaired drivers during this holiday season.”